mahendrapaipuri/grafana-dashboard-reporter-app/src/README.md

   used which should work for most of the deployments.
 If environment variable `GF_APP_URL` is set, that will take the precedence over the value configured in the provisioning file.

-- `dataPath`: Grafana data path.
-By default on Linux deployment, it is `/var/lib/grafana`.
-  If a custom directory is used for `paths.data` in `grafana.ini`, the same path should be used for the `dataPath`.
-If environment variable `GF_PATHS_DATA` is set, that will take the precedence over the value configured in the provisioning file.
-For Windows deployments, this path **must be set** to correct data path in the provisioned config file.

 - `skipTlsCheck`: If Grafana instance is configured to use TLS with self signed certificates set this parameter to `true` to skip TLS certificate check.

-- `loginCookieName`: The name of the login cookie used in Grafana's `auth` section.
-It should be set to the same value as the one set in `auth.login_cookie_name` in Grafana's config.
-Default is `grafana_session` which is the same default as Grafana.

 > [!IMPORTANT]
 > These config parameters are dependent on Grafana instance